CJStadler/s3logfs/doc/data-structures.md

 # Overview
 Most of the notes about data structures below is based on "The Design and Implementation of a Log-Structured File System" paper by Rosenblum/Ousterhout.
 It is based on a Log-Structured FS called Sprite LFS.
 I have/will review a few other implementations and make notes below as to how they differ.
+Added some design information from a Harvard presentation http://www.eecs.harvard.edu/~cs161/notes/lfs.pdf.

 Superblock (fixed location - not part of log structure)
 ----------------------
 This is likely still needed to define the type and size of our file system for the OS (and likely FUSE) to make use of.
 This should be stored in the S3 bucket as a data structure.
+Technically, we could just combine the Superblock into the CheckpointRegion.

 CheckpointRegion (fixed location - not part of log structure)
 ----------------------